andra2602/Gym-subscription-manager/README.md

 Run **DatabaseSetup.java** manually once before first use to initialize the schema.

+#### ⚙️ Setup Instructions (Creating the Database)

+To create the SQLite database and all necessary tables, please follow these steps:

+1. Run `DatabaseSetup.java` once.
+   This will automatically create all required tables using `CREATE TABLE` SQL statements embedded in the code.
+   ❗ There is no need to run external `.sql` files — everything is handled programmatically.

+2. Then run `StartUp.java`.
+   At startup, the app checks if the database is empty and automatically populates it with test data by running `DatabaseSeeder.java`.

 ## 🌱 Test Data (Seeder)
 The app includes automatic test data insertion via **DatabaseSeeder.java**, which runs automatically at startup if the database is empty.